Ice Safety

 – If you end up in the water as well you’ll only make the problem worse.

-– Try to avoid going near the open water and thin ice, and instead help from a safe distance by throwing flotation devices and ropes to anyone in the water so you can help pull them to safety.
+– Avoid going near the open water and thin ice, instead help from a safe distance by throwing flotation devices and ropes to anyone in the water and pulling them to safety.

 – If anyone else is around get their attention and direct them to call for help and begin building a fire at a nearby safe location.

-• When immersed in water during a Yukon winter it only takes a few minutes for hypothermia to set in.
+• During a Yukon winter it only takes a few minutes for severe hypothermia begin.

 – Know the symptoms and be prepared to deal with them.

-– Common symptoms of hypothermia are often described as similar to being drunk, and usually include slow reaction time, slurred speech, and clumsiness.
+– Common symptoms of hypothermia are similar to being drunk, and usually include slow reactions, slurred speech, and general clumsiness.

 – To avoid serious long term problems or death, getting out of the water and getting warm and dry again fast is absolutely critical.